Emblem21-OpenSource/flownote/docs/04-language.md

 ## Import

 Flow files can also import the Actions they need and other Flow files.
 The `import` path should either be a module name or have an extension of `.js` or `.mjs`.
-The file should export an array of Actions.
+The file should export a function which returns an array of Actions.

 Imports also specify what namespace you wish to use when you reference imported Actions or Nodes.